 When should I receive my tax bill?

-Tax bills are always mailed out at the end of June of any given year.
+Tax bills are mailed out at the end of June of any given year.
 Supplemental bills are mailed out at the end of December.
-Exceptions might be in the event of failed budget votes, which may cause a delay in billing.
+There may be exceptions to the mailing dates due to failed budget votes, which may cause a delay in billing.

 When are taxes due?

 Real Estate, Personal Property, Motor Vehicle, and Supplemental taxes are all due in one installment.
 All bills not paid on or before the first business day of the month following the due date are subject to interest at the rate of 1.5% per month (18% per year) from the due date.
-There will be a minimum interest charge of $2.00 per bill.
+There will be a minimum interest charge of $2.00 per bill (for Motor Vehicle and Supplemental bills, the $2.00 interest charge is per vehicle).
 We apply payments to the oldest outstanding bill first, and interest must be paid before principle.

 What if I did not receive a tax bill?

-State statute 12-130 states, failure to receive a bill does not invalidate the tax.
-If a bill is not paid within the given grace period, interest cannot be waived.
-If you believe you should have a bill, but have not received one, please contact the tax office.
-Additionally, you may not have received a bill because the assessment on your property might not have been great enough to produce a tax.
+State statute 12-130 states, "Failure to receive a bill does not invalidate the tax."
+If a tax bill is not paid within the given grace period, interest cannot be waived.
+Please contact the Tax Office immediately if you believe you should have received a tax bill, but did not.
+Please note: you may not have received a bill because the assessment on your property is too low to produce a tax.
 We do not bill under $2.00.